Complete Guide to Google Merchant Center: A Must-Have Tool

-- You can use the same feed in several other Merchant Center programs such as Shopping Ads, Dynamic remarketing, Free Local listing, Local inventory, and Free Listing, hence Merchant Center can make or break your efforts.
+- You can use the same feed in several other Merchant Center programs such as Shopping Ads, Buy On Google, Dynamic remarketing, Free Local listing, Local inventory ads, and Free Listing, hence Merchant Center can make or break your efforts.

 How to create a Google Merchant Center account?

-- Now click on this link and sign in through your Google account.
+- Now click on this link and then click Get started, and then create your Merchant Center account using your Google account.

 - Once you are signed in, you need to enter the following information about your business: